Final shipping date for online orders will be 15th December 2023, recommencing on the 3rd January 2024

 2.6 The Supplier may accept or reject an Order at its discretion.
 An Order shall not be accepted, and no binding obligation to supply any Deliverables shall arise, until the earlier of:

-2.6.1 the Supplier’s written acceptance of the Order; or
+2.6.1 the Supplier’s full written acceptance on company letterhead of the Order; or

 2.6.2 the Supplier delivering or performing the Deliverables or notifying the Customer that they are ready to be delivered or performed (as the case may be).